davestewart/davestewart-content/content/archive/work/flash/map-my-summer/index.md

 ---
-description: Flash micro-site for Google & YouTube, utilising mapping and video APIs
+description: Flash micro-site with heavy use of mapping and video APIs
 date: 2011-02-05
 tags:
   - flash